-With respect to resources, GHSA urges that additional federal resources should be devoted to addressing the problem of underage drinking (and drinking and driving) in a comprehensive manner.
+With respect to resources, GHSA urges that additional federal resources should be devoted to addressing the problem of underage drinking and drug use (and impaired driving) in a comprehensive manner.

-E.19 DUI Task Forces
+E.21 DUI Task Forces

-States are strongly encouraged to establish statewide DUI task forces of state and local officials, law enforcement, prosecutors, judges, motor vehicle administrators, treatment officials and other stakeholders deemed appropriate by the state.
+States are strongly encouraged to establish and maintain statewide DUI task forces of state and local officials, law enforcement, prosecutors, judges, motor vehicle administrators, treatment officials and other stakeholders deemed appropriate by the state.
 The DUI task force should be responsible for managing improvements in the state's DUI system by conducting a comprehensive assessment of the state's DUI system, establishing performance benchmarks for the system, setting up communications mechanisms between different components of the DUI system, making recommendations for improvements and ensuring that steady and reasonable progress is made in implementing the recommendations.
 States should periodically review the activities of the task force.

-E.20 Alcohol Advertising
+E.22 Alcohol and Cannabis Advertising

-GHSA strongly encourages the alcohol and spirits industry to utilize advertising messages to discourage drinking and driving and to market all alcoholic beverage responsibly.
+GHSA strongly encourages the alcohol and spirits industry and the cannabis industry to utilize advertising messages to discourage combining drinking and drug use with driving and to market all products responsibly.
 GHSA offers to work with other organizations in the transportation and highway safety communities to develop plans and support for responsible corporate advertising.

 In addition, GHSA opposes any advertising aimed at the underage youth market.
-GHSA urges the alcohol industry and its trade associations to support a voluntary alcohol advertising standard that prohibits alcohol advertising if more than 15% of the intended audience is underage.
-Further, GHSA urges the Federal Trade Commission or other appropriate federal agency to monitor underage exposure to alcohol advertising on a continuing basis and periodically report to Congress and the public.
+GHSA urges the alcohol and cannabis industries and their trade associations to support voluntary alcohol and drug advertising standards that prohibits alcohol or drug advertising if more than 15% of the intended audience is underage.
+Further, GHSA urges the Federal Trade Commission or other appropriate federal agency to monitor underage exposure to alcohol and drug advertising on a continuing basis and periodically report to Congress and the public.

-E.21 Taxes on Alcoholic Beverages
+E.23 Taxes on Alcoholic Beverages